pytorch/serve/model-archiver/README.md

   -r, --requirements-file
                         Path to requirements.txt file containing a list of model specific python packages to be installed by TorchServe for seamless model serving.
+  -c, --config-file         Path to a model config yaml file.
 ```

 ## Artifact Details